-A head-up display or HUD, as it’s widely known, is a see-through display that sits directly in a pilot's line of sight, significantly increasing their situational awareness.
-The system presents real-time, essential flight information overlaid onto a view of the outside world, allowing pilots to digest vital data with a 'head-up, eyes-out' approach.
+A Head-Up Display – often called a HUD – is a see-through display that sits directly in a pilot's line of sight, greatly increasing their situational awareness.
+The HUD system presents real-time, essential flight information overlaid onto a view of the outside world, allowing pilots to see and digest vital data faster and easier with a 'head-up, eyes-out' approach.

-DLE can be seamlessly integrated into existing aircraft systems, mitigating the need for costly cabling and computer changes.
-For aircraft being upgraded with digital systems, DLE provides the opportunity to simplify the aircraft architecture by removing the need for legacy analogue drive systems.
+Our DLE integrates into existing aircraft systems seamlessly and quickly, avoiding costly cabling and computer changes, as well as downtime.
+And for aircraft being upgraded to digital systems, DLE is an opportunity to simplify aircraft architecture by removing legacy analog drive systems.

-- Addresses obsolescence issues by removing conventional CRT technology
+- No obsolescence and maintenance issues due to removal of conventional CRT technology

-- Backward compatible to any existing aircraft interface, offering minimal impact on display performance
+- Backward compatibility to any existing aircraft interface, with minimal impact on display performance

-- Installation requires no changes to the aircraft, cabling or computing
+- Faster upgrades – installation requires no changes to aircraft, cabling, or computing

-- Offers consistent luminance throughout life of equipment, with high-resolution symbology viewable under any flight conditions
+- Consistent luminance throughout life of equipment, with high-resolution symbology viewable under any flight conditions

-- Provides daylight video capability and compatibility with in-service night-vision goggles
+- Daylight video capability and compatibility with in-service night-vision goggles

-BAE Systems has been a leader in HUD development and production for more than 60 years, a position gained through continuous investment in technology and innovation.
-The company has produced more than 15,000 head-up displays, which have been in service on more than 50 different aircraft types in more than 50 countries around the world.
-This includes some of the most advanced and demanding military aircraft, such as the Eurofighter Typhoon, F-16 Fighting Falcon and F-22 Raptor.
+BAE Systems has been a leader in HUD design, development, and production for more than 60 years – a position gained through continuous investment in technology and innovation.
+We have produced more than 15,000 head-up displays, which have been in service on more than 50 different aircraft types in more than 50 countries around the world.
+This includes some of the most advanced and demanding military aircraft worldwide, such as the Eurofighter Typhoon, F-16 Fighting Falcon, F-22 Raptor, and more.